 Mycobacterium tuberculosis, the causative agent of TB disease through the use and application of novel diagnostic techniques.

 Education and Training

 A set of free and interactive training modules, the “Essentials for the Mycobacteriology Laboratory: Promoting Quality Practices” are an on-demand resource to promote competency, quality and safety in common mycobacteriology testing practices.
-Designed for laboratorians at all levels of experience, each module in the series is complimented by references and resources.
-Modules are also available in PDF format (with and without narrative notes) for use in laboratory training programs.
+Designed for laboratorians at all levels of experience, each module in the series is complemented by references and resources.
+This set of training modules were updated in 2020 with the most current information and recommendations.

 Drug Susceptibility Testing

 In 2015, APHL in collaboration with CDC established a

 National PHL Drug Susceptibility (DST) Reference Center for

 Mycobacterium tuberculosis to provide quality-assured drug susceptibility testing for eligible US public health laboratories.
 The reference center serves as an extension of CDC’s Division of TB Elimination Laboratory Branch providing services that are harmonized with and complementary to those available at CDC.

 The TB subcommittee has developed and published white papers covering current guidelines, recommendations and research findings as well as issues in